Posts

 Image

-The arrival of Jesus at the end of the age will mean our resurrection and the end of the Last Enemy, Death - 1 Corinthians 15:24-28.
-Certain members of the Corinthian congregation were denying the future resurrection.
-Paul responded by stressing how necessary resurrection is, and he pointed to Christ’s past Death and Resurrection as the model and precedent for our future resurrection.
-We will be raised bodily when Jesus “ arrives ,” and his appearance will mean the overthrow of death itself.
+The arrival of Jesus with great glory will result in the resurrection of the righteous dead, and the end of Death itself - 1 Corinthians 15:24-28.
+Paul responded to believers who denied the coming resurrection of the righteous by stressing the necessity of resurrection for our salvation and life in the new creation.
+He pointed to Christ’s past Death and Resurrection as the precedent for and guarantee of our own resurrection.
+We will be raised bodily when Jesus arrives from the heavens.

 Just Judgment